rgwch/Lucinda/lucinda-server/readme.md

 The following configuration items are supported (values here are the default values)

-###  default_language = de

-The language to use for the analyzer and tokenizer when importing new files
+### The language to use for the analyzer and tokenizer when importing new files

+    default_language = de

 ### Use the REST interface

     rest_use=yes
     rest_port=2016

-### fs_basedir =

-The base directory for all operations
+### The base directory for all operations

-### fs_indexdir =
+    fs_basedir = /some/path

-The directory where the index should be kept.
+### The directory where the index should be kept.
 Make sure to backup this directory regularly

+   fs_indexdir = /some/path

+### One or more directories to watch

-### watchdirs = &lt;comma separated list of directories&gt;
+    watchdirs = &lt;comma separated list of directories&gt;

-One or more directories to watch for added, changed or removed files.
+ Lucinda watches these directories for added, changed or removed files.
 If a file is added, Lucinda will index it, but won't move it somewhere.
 If a file is deleted, its entry in the indes will also be deleted.
 If a file is changed, the index will be updated.

-### ocr

-Path to an ocr executable, if any.
+### Path to an ocr executable

+    ocr=tesseract

 If this parameter is given, Lucinda tries to run that program/script over image-only PDF files to retrieve text content.
 As of today, only Tesseract is tested.